-The Global Exchange on Migration and Diversity has developed this briefing in partnership with the Institute for Public Policy Research (IPPR).
+The Global Exchange on Migration and Diversity has developed this briefing with the Institute for Public Policy Research (IPPR).

 IPPR is the UK’s leading progressive think tank.
-Their policy research sets out the ways in which the UK can build a stronger, fairer economy and society.
-A prominent theme of IPPR’s work on migration looks at the local impacts of migration and at how we can shape welcoming communities through economic security and investment in integration.
+Their policy research shows how the UK can build a more robust, fairer economy and society.
+A prominent theme of IPPR’s work on migration is the local impacts of migration and how we can shape welcoming communities through economic security and investment in integration.
 IPPR recently reported on a major two-year research project, Communities up Close, which focused on experiences of neighbourhood change and migration in the Yorkshire and Humber region.

 As part of its response to COVID-19 and following consultation with the participating cities, the Inclusive Cities programme has developed a series of research and policy briefings illuminating some of the main challenges for local areas as part of their response to the COVID-19 epidemic and the link to inclusion and integration.